-In animals, the exchange of gasses occurs in the lung through diffusion7.
+In animals, the exchange of respiratory gases occurs in the lung through diffusion7.

-The products are then released and removed from the living objects through breathing.
+The products are then released and removed from living objects through breathing.

 Plant Respiration Experiment

-- plant (e.g. a flower or a leaf.
+- plant (e.g. flower or fresh leaves.
 Pick it from a living plant, not one that has fallen onto the ground)